 Since 2009, I have been working on my criteria for selecting stocks and while I usually select 90% of my holdings using the Dividend Ambassadors strategy the technology sector has usually thrown in a curve ball where instinct comes in.

 I would like to introduce the Dividend Ambassadors where a stock needs to meet the following 2 criteria:

-- Have increase their dividends for 10 consecutive years
+- Have increased their dividends for 10 consecutive years

 - Have grown their dividend by 10% on average over the past 10 years

-Once a stock matches the criteria, it earns the stamp of honour.
+Once a stock matches the criteria, it earns the stamp of honor.
 It is actually quite an achievement to make it part of this list so take note of these blue chip stocks.

 Canadian Dividend Ambassadors

 Due to a large amount of dividend stocks to review, the first list will be filtered by the US Dividend Aristocrats followed by the US Dividend Achievers.

 Out of the US Dividend Aristocrats, we have 22 strong dividend growth aristocrats as seen below listed by market capitalization.